EmmettMyers/CivicSendNE/README.md

  - customizable profiles containing a user's name, email, location, etc
  - a user-friendly, dynamic dashboard that eases navigation of all features

-The application retrieves senator and representative information for each user by using the user's address and webscraping multiple websites.
+The application retrieves senator and representative information for each<br/>user by using the user's address and webscraping multiple websites.

   <b>Tools used:</b>
  - TypeScript - React